Siberian Husky

 - Eyes

-Their eyes are almond-shaped and can be blue or brown.
-Some Huskies have one eye of each color.
+Their almond-shaped eyes can be blue or brown.
+Some Huskies even have one of each color.

 - Nose

-The Siberian Husky’s nose is straight, well-defined, and neither pointed nor square.
-Depending on the coat color, the nose can be black, liver (brown) or pink./p>
+A Siberian Husky’s nose is straight, well-defined, and neither pointed nor square.
+It can be black, liver (a shade of brown), or pink.

 - Coat Length